-The Patagonia Snowshot Pants are possibly my favorite piece of new gear this season.
+The Patagonia Snowshot Pant is possibly my favorite piece of new gear the season.
 And that’s despite a simple fact: Pants are the Rodney Dangerfield of snowboard gear; they don’t get no respect.
 I can usually tear through pants in a few hard weeks but I put these through the Teton ringer and they never came up wanting.
 For pants, there are three main things I was testing: temp regulation, waterproofness, flexibility and durability.
-Patagonia nails them all.
+Patagonia Snowshot Pants nails them all.

 “Don’t you hate pants?” – Homer Simpson